codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do fish live in salt water?
-Because pepper makes them sneeze!
+Why don’t skeletons ever go trick or treating?
+Because they have nobody to go with.

 ## Daily Trivia

-What was Bitcoin&#039;s block size limit in 2010?
+What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
- 1. 1 KB
+ 1. Sandy Bridge
- 2. 1 TB
+ 2. Skylake
- 3. 1 MB
+ 3. Coffee Lake
- 4. 1GB
+ 4. Broadwell

 <details>
   <summary>Answer</summary>
-  1 MB
+  Coffee Lake
 </details>